yogeshhk/Sarvadnya/README.md

 - corpus can be tables, so need SQL/BI conversion from natural language
 - corpus can be graphs: social networks, need conversion to GraphGPT, Cypher -->

 Graphs, actually Knowledge Graphs, would be essential for **Sarvadnya (All-Knowing)** chatbot.
-LLaamaIndex probably has connectors to all the above mentioned data types.
-So, with LangChain as LLM front-end for NLU and NLG, LLaamaIndex can be the data ingestion or back-end db store.
+So, with LangChain as LLM front-end for NLU and NLG, LLaamaIndex can be the data ingestion or back-end KG db store.

 Planning to leverage the combo for open-source stack: LangChain (LLM with OpenAI or HuggingFace), LLaamaIndex (Data Connectors) on Knowledge Graphs, where generation and querying, both can happen via LLM.